 5. Fair Housing Act

-Signed in 1968 as part of the historic Civil Rights Act, the Federal Fair Housing Act prohibits discrimination in real estate transactions, including sales, rentals, and financing, base on race, religion, country of origin, sex, handicap or family status.
+Signed in 1968 as part of the historic Civil Rights Act, the Federal Fair Housing Act prohibits discrimination in real estate transactions, including sales, rentals, and financing, based on race, religion, country of origin, sex, handicap, or family status.
 Discrimination complaints filed under this act are investigated by the Office of Fair Housing and Equal Opportunity (FHEO).

 Short for instant buyer, an iBuyer is a company that will offer to buy a property at fair market value, accept a fee for facilitating the sale, and then resell the house for a profit.